FriendsOfCake/crud-view/docs/_partials/pages/index/download-format-links.rst

 formats.
 The output of each format can be customized to your specifications.

-The ``scaffold.index_formats`` option takes an array of data, where the "key" is the title to use for the link, and the value is the url.
+The ``scaffold.index_formats`` option takes an array of data, where the "key" is the url  and the value is the title to use for the link.

 .. code-block:: php